Santhamurthy23/Kotlin-Android-App-Development/README.md

 2.RollDice app that just gives the output of random numbers from 1 to 6 in image form #RollingDice File

-3.AboutMe app that just gives the output of the defaultly entered details
+3.AboutMe app that just gives the output of the defaultly entered details #AboutMe File

+4.AboutMe app that has user interaction(input) along with the entered details #AboutMe Altered File